 See the Peer Education Program 101 Powerpoint here

-SSDP Peer Education was launched at the SSDP 2016 International Conference with a presentation by former Pacific Region Outreach Coordinator, Frances Fu, and SSDP Drug Education Manager, Vilmarie Narloch, PsyD ’09.
-At that time, the Training Curriculum went live, providing access to our 12 lessons and accompanying resources.
-Since then, over 80 SSDPers have engaged in the training, and their feedback has helped us to develop the current 2nd Edition, which includes 1 new mandatory lesson, bringing the training to 13 lessons, and 2 new elective lessons.
+SSDP Peer Education was launched at the SSDP 2016 International Conference with a presentation by former Pacific Region Outreach Coordinator, Frances Fu, ’11, and former SSDP Director of Drug Education, Vilmarie Narloch, PsyD ’09.
+At that time, the Training Curriculum went live, providing access to 12 lessons and accompanying resources.
+Since then, over 80 SSDPers have engaged in the training, and their feedback has helped us to develop the current 3rd Edition.

-To become a SSDP certified Peer Educator, students complete each lesson by reading, watching, and reviewing the resources available, and complete a set of reflection and feedback questions for each of the lessons.
-Each submitted reflection form earns students 15 CAT points through our Chapter Activity Tracker.
-Along the way, Vilmarie will provide support, answer questions, and keep track of their progress.
+To become an SSDP certified Peer Educator, members complete each lesson by reading, watching, and reviewing the resources available, and complete a set of reflection and feedback questions for each of the lessons.
+Along the way, SSDP Staff or a certified peer educator will provide support, answer questions, and keep track of their progress.

-Once one has completed all mandatory training curriculum lessons, Vilmarie will confirm completion of the program and they will receive an official completion certificate in the mail.
-Once one is a SSDP certified Peer Educator, they can present our Just Say Know drug education and harm reduction modules!
+Once one has completed all mandatory training curriculum lessons, SSDP Staff will confirm completion of the program, and they will receive an official completion certificate in the mail.
+Once one is an SSDP certified Peer Educator, they can present our Just Say Know drug education and harm reduction modules!

-If you are interested in creating a module, contact Vilmarie who can help you through the process!
-By creating a new module, you will be earning 50 CAT points for your chapter!
+If you are interested in creating a module, contact Luis, who can help you through the process!

 Peer Education on Campus